USNS Twin Falls

 SS Twin Falls Victory, named after Twin Falls, Idaho, was a Victory ship built for World War II.
-Converted to a Missile Range Instrumentation Ship, she was initially operated by the US Air Force as USAF Twin Falls Victory, before coming under US Navy control and being named USNS Twin Falls (T-AGM-11/T-AGS-37).
+Converted to a Missile Range Instrumentation Ship, she was initially operated by the United States Air Force as USAF Twin Falls Victory, before coming under United States Navy control and being named USNS Twin Falls (T-AGM-11/T-AGS-37).
 She later had a third career as the training ship SS John W. Brown II.

 History

-Twin Falls Victory was laid down under a Maritime Commission contract (MCV hull 167) on 27 December 1944 at Portland, Oregon, by the Oregon Shipbuilding Corporation; launched on 6 February 1945; sponsored by Mrs. J. B. Pfietor.
+Twin Falls Victory was laid down under a United States Maritime Commission contract (MCV hull 167) on 27 December 1944 at Portland, Oregon, by the Oregon Shipbuilding Corporation; launched on 6 February 1945; sponsored by Mrs. J. B. Pfietor.
 The ship was delivered on completion 4 April 1945 to the War Shipping Administration (WSA) for operation by McCormick Steamship Company under a general agency agreement.
-On 24 June 1946 the Isthmian Steamship began operating the ship under a bareboat charter that continued under the Maritime Commission (MC), successor to WSA, until brief operation by General Steamship Corporation between 8 November and layup in the Suisun Bay Reserve Fleet on 18 November 1948.
+On 24 June 1946 the Isthmian Steamship began operating the ship under a bareboat charter that continued under the United States Maritime Commission (MC), successor to WSA, until brief operation by General Steamship Corporation between 8 November and layup in the Suisun Bay Reserve Fleet on 18 November 1948.
 The ship was briefly activated, operated by various companies under agreements and bareboat charters, placed in reserve fleets at Mobile, Alabama and in the Hudson River.
-From 1950–1953, Twin Falls Victory was operated by States Marine Corporation.
+From 1950 to 1953, Twin Falls Victory was operated by States Marine Corporation.
 Between 1953 and 1958 American Export Lines operated the ship.